KULeuven-COSIC/One-hot-masking/README.md

 * The number of tests can be configured: `{NTESTS=x}`

 Additionally, it is possible to compile the code for execution on a host PC by setting `{PLATFORM=host}`.
 This also enables the `-DDEBUG` flag, which adds debugging statements to the code execution within the routines.
 The host executable can then be run with `make run`, which can be used for testing purposes.

+## Acknowledgements

+I would like to thank Michiel Van Beirendonck for his help in the setup of the PQM4 scripts.